-The Office of Information Technology (OIT) manages the administrative and academic information technology resources for Norfolk State University.
-OIT provides ubiquitous access to technology over a highly secured wired and wireless CISCO-based network, utilizing a gigabit fiber optic backbone for voice, video, data, and security.
+The Information Technology Services (ITS) manages the administrative and academic information technology resources for Norfolk State University.
+ITS provides ubiquitous access to technology over a highly secured wired and wireless CISCO-based network, utilizing a gigabit fiber optic backbone for voice, video, data, and security.
 A port-per-pillow, computer labs, and wireless access are provided in all the residence halls.